pcoffey/pythongta5/README.md

 since they are probably not wanted (at least for now).
 Need to what actual lane and what is not.
 WHat set a frame/two lines that are attached to the user/car then form there detect if they
 moving along the lanes we are detecting.
+(going to need better computer, this one is not paying high enough graphics)